 6a – reprimands are given for incidents that are deemed reckless, but are not quite bad enough for a time penalty or disqualification.
 If a driver accumulates 3 reprimands, he will receive a qualifying ban.

-- 10 second penalty for causing a collision, and giving opponent a yellow wing.
+- 10 second penalty for causing an incident, and/or giving opponent a yellow wing.

 - 10 second penalties can be awarded for reckless driving.

-- 15 second penalty for causing a collision, and giving opponent an orange wing.
+- 15 second penalty for causing a incident, and/or giving opponent an orange wing.

-- 20 second penalty for causing a collision, and giving opponent a red wing.
+- 20 second penalty for causing a incident, and/or giving opponent a red wing.

-- 30 second penalty for causing a collision, and retiring opponent.
+- 30 second penalty for causing a incident and/or retiring opponent.

 - Positional swaps will be considered at stewards discretion if race times are unavailable for whatever reason(lobby glitches etc)